 - salicylate (aspirin) toxicity

-According to the National Institute on Deafness and Other Communication Disorders (NIDCD), only about 10 to 15 percent of people who suffer from sudden hearing loss can identify the cause of their condition.
+According to the National Institute on Deafness and Other Communication Disorders (NIDCD), about 10 to 15 percent of people who suffer from sudden hearing loss have an identifiable reason for their condition.
 It’s important to make an appointment with your doctor any time you experience hearing loss in one or both ears.

-During your visit, your doctor will review your symptoms and medical history, and conduct a physical examination of your ear, nose, and throat.
+During your visit, your doctor will review your symptoms and medical history and conduct a physical examination of your ears, nose, and throat.

 Your doctor may also order a hearing test.
-During this test, your doctor or a specialist (audiologist) will measure how you respond to a range of sounds and tones at various volume levels.
-These tests can help your doctor determine which part of the ear is affected, which can provide clues as to the underlying cause of the hearing loss.
+During this test, your doctor or a specialist known as an audiologist will measure how you respond to a range of sounds and tones at various volume levels.
+These tests can help your doctor determine the part of the ear that is affected, which can provide clues as to the underlying cause of the hearing loss.

 Treatment options for your hearing loss will depend on the cause of your condition.
 In some cases, hearing loss will be irreversible.
-In this case, your doctor may recommend a hearing aid to help improve your hearing.
-They will work with you to find the best fit for your lifestyle.
+Your doctor may recommend a hearing aid to help improve your hearing if there is no other treatment for your hearing loss.

 Other treatment options may include: